fuadajip/bloodvessel-classification/README.md

 ## Description

 Human eye is one of the most important human part to see the object.
+Eye have many suborgan with their own function.
+Especially is blood vessels.
+Eye contain blood vessels to deliver oxygen or carbondioxyde to the eye.
+Many information we can get with analyze blood vessels from fundus image.
+The blood vessels in the eye classified into two there are artery and veins.
+Artery is blood vessels that transport blood with rich oxygen to the eye.
+Veins is blood vessels to transport blood contain carbon dioxyde get out from the eye to heart.

-Retina contain blood vessels to deliver oxygen or carbondioxyde to the eye.
-We can't manually classification the blood vessels segment in retina.
-We must use fundus image to process the segmentation to cllassification the artery and veins in blood vessels of retina in fundus image.
-To achieve the goals of classification artery and veins in fundus image, so i put matlab for the image processing.
+We can't manually classification the blood vessels segment in the eye.
+We must use fundus image to process the segmentation to classification the artery and veins in blood vessels of fundus image.
+Artery and veins have their criteria make each other is different.
+To achieve the goals of classification artery and veins in fundus image, i use the matlab software for the image processing.
+This program created to mid-task in University.

 ## How to Use